 Softeners, filters, purifiers…what does it all mean?
 If you have ever been confused about whole-house water treatment, you’re not alone.
-Here are some of the common misconceptions we encounter.
+We’ll go over how whole-house systems work, clarifying some common questions and misconceptions along the way.

 Myth: Hard Water Can Be Softened Without Salt